trinodb/docker-images/teradatalabs/cdh5-hive-kerberized/README.md

-# cdh5-base
+# cdh5-hive-kerberized

-Docker image with HDFS, YARN and HIVE installed.
+Docker image with HDFS, YARN and HIVE installed in a kerberized environment.
 Please note that running services have lower memory heap size set.
 For more details please check [blob/master/images/cdh5-hive/files/conf/hadoop-env.sh](configuration) file.
 If you want to work on larger datasets please tune those settings accordingly, the current settings should be optimal for general correctness testing.